-These options will guide you to the human subjects research
+These options will guide you to the human subjects research training the IRB requires.

 - 3. Select the Ethical Conduct of Research with Human Subjects option as your curriculum. - 4.
 Select "I need to enroll in a basic human research course." - 5.
 Select "Social and Behavioral Research."